Losses can exceed deposits

 As a nice bonus, Interactive Brokers are one of very few brokers that claim to have no requotes, so you don’t have to worry about slippage (your trades being ordered at a different price to what you executed them at).

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that Interactive Brokers offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Interactive Brokers offers its traders below.